What is Teradata Query Rewriting? Top 6 Optimization Techniques Explained

 What is Teradata Query Rewriting?

-Teradata query rewriting is part of the Teradata optimization process.
+Teradata query rewriting is an integral component of the optimization process for Teradata.

-The optimizer replaces your query with a better version, which is assumed to be less resource-intense and faster.
+The optimizer replaces your query with a more efficient and faster version.

 1. Removing unreferenced columns and expressions from the VIEW select list

-Without this enhancement, all VIEW columns would have to be spooled during query execution.
+Without enhancement, all VIEW columns must be spooled during query execution.

 Let’s assume we have the following view definition: